- Best for all losses: Grief in Common

 - Best for pet loss: The Anti-Cruelty Society Working Through Pet Loss

-The structure of the support groups can vary group to group, but usually come in the form of:
+The structure of support groups can vary from group to group, but they usually come in the form of:

 - virtual group meetings